 In that 13th year when the company of Chaldean soldiers came to collect tribute with their mounted cavalry and infantry soldier driven wagons they were somehow not alarmed by the cold, defiant looks they received from travelers along the roads in Siddim.
 When they arrived at Sodom the little cavalcade quietly rode down the street toward the town square in its center.
 As they got deeper into town they became aware that more and more people were following along behind them and they grew uneasy.

-There wasn't a sound.
+There was not a sound.
 As soldiers will their senses of perception sharpened, the soft chuka, chuka, chuka, chuka of their horses' hoofs in the dust were suddenly loud in the silence.
 They could hear their own leather reinforced armour creak as their bodies swayed with the motions of their horses, their helmets chaffed, there was the occasional light clang of some metal implement, one of the wagon wheels had an annoying screech, there was an eeriness, almost a dimness in the bright sunlight.

-When they came into sight of the building where their tribute gatherer stored the collected tribute neither he nor his company of soldiers who normally met them were in view.
+When they came into sight of the building where their Chaldean tribute gatherer stored the collected tribute neither he nor his company of soldiers who normally met them were in view.
 The the mayor was waiting beside an obviously loaded wagon with a woven cover over it and he beckoned them on with a wave and something that sounded like; "Your men have gone to Zoar on business", but he had used the Sodomite word "Zahre" which means death.
 The Captain's lack of language understanding was tragic because had they started fighting right then some of them might have escaped.
 "We have your tribute ready!" and he patted the wagon; while Satan grinned.

 The Chaldean Captain lifted his chin in his arrogant conqueror's pride, kicked his horse in the sides with his heels and started on down the street with the cavalcade following him.
-As he dismounted the captain never noticed the evil, glittering triumph in the mayor's eyes as he patted the wagon again and muttered "Chaldean, this is the most valuable tribute we have ever given you."
+As he dismounted the captain never noticed the evil, glittering triumph in the mayor's eyes as he patted the wagon again and muttered; "Chaldean, this is the most valuable tribute we have ever given you."
 The Captain leaned over to see, the mayor flipped the cover back and the bloody, tortured bodies of the tribute gatherer and his soldiers lay crammed into the wagon in the odd shapelessness of death!

-The Captain didn't have a chance because as he looked into the wagon the mayor drove a long, wicked dagger into his side all the way to the hilt, once, twice, thrice!
+The Captain did not have a chance because as he looked into the wagon the mayor drove a long, wicked dagger into his side all the way to the hilt, once, twice, thrice!
 The dying Captain wilted toward the ground and the last sound he heard was the dying of his men.
 It was merciful that he never had time to contemplate his failure, nor did he think of the word treachery.

 The Sodomites severed the heads of the hated Chaldeans, liberally salted them, loaded the heads into a tribute wagon, dragged the headless bodies out into the scrub for the scavengers and sent the wagon with its grisly load north and east accompanied by a small company of their own soldiers who were dressed as traders.